tommix626/AI_as_TA/README.md

 # TODOS:
-- constructors should separate the id and the name into two fields.
+- constructors should separate the id and the name into two fields. (replaced with @ symbol system)
 - Now we are using string as the passing, there should be also a version which generate a langchain Runnable chain as the end output using LCEL.
 - add schema for each component
 - output doesn't need to contain "outputs" field or need to be specific to the context.